This white chocolate bark is one of those “looks super fancy, but took me 5 minutes to make” kinda recipes.

 How to Make White Chocolate Bark

-Making white chocolate bark is super simple!
+Making this bark is super easy!
 First you’ll need to roast any of the nuts you plan to use in your white chocolate bark — this helps to activate the oils in the nuts and makes them more flavorful.
 Don’t skip this step!

 While these are roasting, prep your double boiler.
 I do this by placing a heat safe glass bowl over a pot of water.
 Bring the water to a boil and place the chocolate in a bowl to melt.